Chris King and Vicki Grant

-Chris King and Vicki Grant are depicted as two featured duo characters from DC Comics within the series Dial H for Hero.
+Christopher "Chris" King and Victoria "Vicki" Grant are depicted as two featured duo characters from DC Comics within the series Dial H for Hero.
 They are portrayed as normal kids who can transform themselves as superheroes replacing Robby Reed during the 1980s.

 Fictional character biography

 Original series

 The second Dial H for Hero series debuted in the 1980s, in a special insert in Legion of Super-Heroes #272 (February 1981), then ran in Adventure Comics #479–490 and continued in New Adventures of Superboy #28–49; the duo also appeared alongside Superman in DC Comics Presents #44.
 The original writer and artist in the series were Marv Wolfman and Carmine Infantino.

 In this series, two other dials are discovered years later by teenagers Christopher "Chris" King and Victoria "Vicki" Grant of the New England town of Fairfax in a "haunted house".
 These dials — disguised as a watch and a necklace — only have the letters H-E-R-O on them, and work only for an hour, after which they will not work for another hour.
 King and Grant begin protecting Fairfax from a number of menaces.
 Unknown to them, most of these villains are created by a mysterious villain known only as The Master (who is obsessed with the H-dials for reasons unknown for most of the series) who creates them from the cell samples of unknown people.

 While anyone could use Chris and Vicki's H-dials, they always turned the user into a hero, regardless of his or her personality; even The Master was temporarily made good by one.
 This fact has been ignored in later stories.
 On one occasion, a hero's persona overwhelmed the heroic Chris' own personality; as "Ragnarok, the Cosmic Viking", he possessed no awareness of Chris King's memories and acted with disregard for others' property and safety, going so far as to threaten police officers and swat away Vicki (as the miniature heroine "Pixie") when she attempted to talk him down, failing to recognize her as an ally.
 On a side note, it was a matter of contention with Chris when he first started using the dial that while Vicki changed into useful heroes with applicable powers, Chris's powers tended to be obscure and not particularly useful to defeat his opponent, such as when he changed into a super hero that could duplicate things and he outright began complaining about his useless ability.
 Indeed, it was that issue where Vicki showed Chris to think "outside the box" and use his temporary gifts creatively so they could be useful, at which point he helped defeat that issue's bad guy.
 Once this lesson was learned, Chris's super-hero changes became more relevant to the situation, but no explanation was given as to why this was.